priya-kinthali/setup-python/docs/advanced-usage.md

 ```
 > The `pip-version` input is supported only with standard Python versions.
 It is not available when using PyPy or GraalPy.

 > Using a specific or outdated version of pip may result in compatibility or security issues and can cause job failures.
-Additionally, the `setup-python` action does not handle authentication for pip or git when installing packages from private repositories.
 For best practices and guidance, refer to the official [pip documentation](https://pip.pypa.io/en/stable/).